ApprenticeAI/frapy/docs/topics/debug.rst

 =================

 This document explains the most common techniques for debugging spiders.
-Consider the following Scrapy spider below:
+Consider the following Frapy spider below:

 .. skip: next
 .. code-block:: python